TheDigitalCatOnline/blog_source/pelican/content/tdd-in-python-with-pytest-part-5.markdown

 2021-03-06 GitHub user [4myhw](https://github.com/4myhw) spotted an inconsistency between the code on GitHub and the code in the post.
 Thanks!

+2022-11-19 GitHub user [rioj7](https://github.com/rioj7) found and corrected a typo.
+Thanks!

 ## Feedback

 Feel free to reach me on [Twitter](https://twitter.com/thedigicat) if you have questions.
-The [GitHub issues](https://github.com/TheDigitalCatOnline/thedigitalcatonline.github.com/issues) page is the best place to submit corrections.
+The [GitHub issues](https://github.com/TheDigitalCatOnline/blog_source/issues) page is the best place to submit corrections.